ArchipelagoMW/Archipelago/README.md

 ### Easy

-This setting doubles the number of swords, shields, armors, and bottles in the item pool.
+This setting doubles the number of swords, shields, armors, bottles, and silver arrows in the item pool.
+This setting will also triple the number of Lamps available, and all will be obtainable before dark rooms.
 Within dungeons, the number of items found will be displayed on screen if there is no timer.

 ### Normal